-Impacts KNOWN IMPACTS None known.
 POTENTIAL IMPACTS Disturbance to wildlife and trampling of vegetation.
-Disturbance to scientific research.
-Access requirements BOAT ACCESS Access the mooring in a small cove on the northern coast of Shortcut Island.
-Specific small boat access points to Shortcut Point have not been defined.
-The narrow channel between Shortcut Point and Shortcut Island may be used by small boats for passage as and when necessary, when boats shall move slowly and quietly with no wake to minimize potential wildlife disturbance.
-SURFACE ACCESS Movement on land within the Restricted Zone shall be on foot.
-Access to Shortcut Point from the glacier is subject to local ice conditions and advice from Palmer Station.
+Disturbance to scientific research. in a small cove on the north coast of Shortcut Island.
+Specific access points to not been defined.
+The narrow channel between Shortcut Point and Shortcut by small boats for passage as and when necessary, when boats shall move slowly wake to minimize potential wildlife disturbance. vithin the Restricted Zone shall be on foot.
+Access to Shortcut Point from the local ice conditions and advice from Palmer Station.
+2

-Breeding Southern Giant petrels, Kelp gulls and Antarctic terns are particularly sensitive to human presence.
-Some nests are inconspicuous among rocks; observe carefully to avoid disturbance.

-Walk slowly and avoid sudden movements when carrying out research in this area.
+- Breeding Southern Giant petrels, Kelp gulls and Antarctic terns are particularly sensitive to human presence.
+Some nests are inconspicuous among rocks; observe carefully to avoid disturbance. - Walk slowly and avoid sudden movements when carrying out research in this area.